InHerOwnRight/InHOR-Dataset/README.md

 Below is a guide to each field in In Her Own Right metadata records.
 It follows the order of the fields in the "curated" CSV for clarity and ease of use.

 For fields that appear in the project [metadata guidelines](https://docs.google.com/document/d/1RLbwdUrgIH-3YeZwhCxYSC5c4ll8q6-0_N99VwgpjEU/edit?usp=sharing) for contributing institutions, the explanation below is drawn from those guidelines.
-Fields marked with * were added or altered in the "curated" CSV.
+Fields marked with * were added to the "curated" CSV.
 Fields marked with ** were removed from the "curated" CSV but appear in the original XML.

 Note that for all repeatable fields, multiple entries are concatenated and separated by a pipe, “|”, and appear as “entry1|entry2”